Obianuju23/AirBnB_clone/README.md

 #### Description:
-This is the first step towards building a full web application "A Clone of the AirBnB This will build the console it will contain command line interpreter and classes include those thaat inherits from a base class
+This is the first step towards building a full web application "A Clone of the AirBnB This will build the console it will contain command line interpreter and classes include those that inherits from a base class

 #### Description of the Command Interpreter
 The command interpreter works just like a shell but only for specific uses.